 Other times, organisations set goals that are not truly achievable.
 While these goals may make for grand announcements and still inspire the people to push themselves above and beyond their usual, they often lead to more destructive frustration and disappointment when they are ultimately not achieved.

-Regular goals may also be hard to quantify, making it difficult for the organization to determine whether or not it is making any real advances toward its desired goal.
+Regular goals may also be hard to quantify, making it difficult for the organisation to determine whether or not it is making any real advances toward its desired goal.
 Relatedly, unless regular goals are time-bound, it’s too easy for an organisation to end up in a state of limbo where it never really abandons the goals and yet never really achieves them either.

 This is where SMART goals in business come in to address all of the flaws that come with regular goals in order to provide your organisation with the best possible set of goals for its growth.
 They help you save time and energy by making the process of goal setting more efficient and productive.